Sid Smith (boxer): Taking the European and world flyweight titles, April, 1913

 He lost his last bout with his talented rival, former British bantamweight champion and future world flyweight champion, Jimmy Wilde on 27 March 1916 at Hoxton Baths, London, in a third-round knockout of a fifteen-round match.
 Smith lost two previous meeting with Wilde, a knockout loss in a title bout in December 1914, and an eighth-round technical knockout loss in December 1915.
 In their December 1914 bout in Liverpool, Wilde successfully defended his claim to the British 112 pound (flyweight) title.

 He continued fighting until December 1919, when he had his last fight, beating Johnny Marshall in an eleventh-round technical knockout on 26 December 1919, at the Royal Albert Hall.

 Life after boxing retirement

 After retiring from boxing, he went into coaching boys, earning a living with a 'guess your weight' machine at markets in South London, though plagued by health problems.
 He trained professionals, including Joe Lynch prior to his fight with Jimmy Wilde, and was recruited to the Knights of Columbus to train United States Army boxers stationed in Britain.
 He also entertained, appearing on the stage with Harry Wheldon.

 He had three sons, Sid, a jockey, Harry, and Bobby.

-Sid Smith died on 29 April 1948, and his funeral was held on 4 May at St. Patrick's Cemetery in Leytonstone.
+Smith died on 29 April 1948, his funeral was held on 4 May at St. Patrick's Cemetery in Leytonstone.